-SSL_CTX_sess_get_new_cb(), SSL_CTX_sess_get_remove_cb(), and SSL_CTX_sess_get_get_cb() allow to retrieve the function pointers of the provided callback functions.
+SSL_CTX_sess_get_new_cb(), SSL_CTX_sess_get_remove_cb(), and SSL_CTX_sess_get_get_cb() retrieve the function pointers set by the corresponding set callback functions.
 If a callback function has not been set, the NULL pointer is returned.

 In order to allow external session caching, synchronization with the internal session cache is realized via callback functions.
 Inside these callback functions, session can be saved to disk or put into a database using the d2i_SSL_SESSION(3) interface.

 The new_session_cb() is called, whenever a new session has been negotiated and session caching is enabled (see SSL_CTX_set_session_cache_mode(3)).
 The new_session_cb() is passed the ssl connection and the ssl session sess.
 If the callback returns 0, the session will be immediately removed again.
 Note that in TLSv1.3, sessions are established after the main handshake has completed.
 The server decides when to send the client the session information and this may occur some time after the end of the handshake (or not at all).
 This means that applications should expect the new_session_cb() function to be invoked during the handshake (for <= TLSv1.2) or after the handshake (for TLSv1.3).
 It is also possible in TLSv1.3 for multiple sessions to be established with a single connection.
 In these case the new_session_cb() function will be invoked multiple times.